ollikehy/NewsSiteApplication/documentation/TUS.md

 3. As a user I want to browse the latest news
 4. As a user I want to browse trending news
 5. As a user I want to browse the news by categories
-6. As a user I want to view all of the news on a single page